GuyLeifer/corona-chart/README.md

 1. clone this repo to your device.
 2. open the folder in your editor.
 3. in the main folder run the command "npm i".
-4. in the main folder run the command "docker-compose build".
+4. in the main folder run the command "npm start".

 ## Home Page
     the home page contains a dashboard with three charts